 GUADALUPE, A LIVING IMAGE

 December 1531, Mexico.
-The Virgin Mary appears to a Indian humble peasant, but nobody believes in him.
-On Her request the Indian wraps in his “tilma” some Castilian roses, mysteriously flowered on a bared scree.
+The Virgin Mary appears to a humble peasant, but nobody believes in him.
+On Her request the peasant wraps in his “tilma” some Castilian roses, mysteriously flowered on a bared scree.
 In front of the Bishop he opens the cap discovering the miracle: the image of the Virgin is impressed upon it.

 The image is extraordinarily real.
 The results of analysis are amazing.
 In the Virgin's eyes the 13 figures who witnessed the miracle are visible.